kash2277/CS410-Project-5/README.md

 -Install VSCode and the PlatformIO VSCode extension.

--You will need an ESP32 and a USB-A to micro-USB cable data cable to connect it to your computer.
+-You will need an ESP32 and a USB-A to micro-USB data cable to connect it to your computer.

 -The atPlatform only supports the Arduino framework for the ESP32.

 -Open VSCode and Go to the PlatformIO Home

 -Install the Espressif32 platform by clicking on the Platforms > Embedded tab and searching for Espressif32 and clicking on the Install button.

+-ESP32 image can be found at ESP32.HEIC

 **Building the Project:**